Is the Neon Museum Worth Visiting? (Know Before You Go!)

 Is the Neon Museum Worth Visiting?

-Of the visitors who reviewed the museum on TripAdvisor, 89% rate the site Excellent or Very Good.
-And on Yelp, more than 1,200 reviewers have rated the museum for an average of 4 out of 5 stars.
+Of the visitors who left reviews for the museum on TripAdvisor, 89% rate the site as Excellent or Very Good.
+And on Yelp, more than 1,200 reviewers have rated the museum with an average of 4 out of 5 stars.

 The tourist spot has a lot to offer when you feel like a break from the Strip and hanging out in casinos.

-The main attraction at the Neon Museum is known as the “Neon Boneyard”.
-In the 2.62 acre outdoor boneyard, you’ll see signs from old Las Vegas businesses and casinos.
+The main attraction at the Neon Museum Las Vegas is known as the “Neon Boneyard.”
+In the 2.62-acre outdoor boneyard, you’ll see signs from old Las Vegas businesses and casinos.
 You can opt for either general admission or take a guided tour.

-With general admission, you can walk around the neon boneyard yourself to check out all the retro signage.
-You’ll have about an hour to walk around and museum docents are on hand to answer any questions you may have.
+With general admission, you can walk around the grounds yourself during the day to check out all the retro signage.
+You’ll have about an hour to walk around, and museum docents are on hand to answer any questions you may have.

-Guided tours and specialty programs are also available (website).
+Nighttime guided tours and special programs are also available (website).